lracicot/docker-constellio/README.md

 # Getting started with the Docker image

-This image is dependent on the (Constellio build for Solr)[https://github.com/lracicot/docker-constellio-solr].
+This image is dependent on the [Constellio build for Solr](https://github.com/lracicot/docker-constellio-solr).

 ## Running Constellio